stevegee1/stevegee1/README.md

 # 💫 About Me:
 Hi, my name is Stephen; I am simply a Bridge.
-Oh yeah, I will explain:<br><br>As a Software Engineer: I am passionate about the "Hows" and "Whys" of programming concept<br>
+Oh yeah, I will explain:<br><br>As a Software Engineer: I am passionate about the "Hows" and "Whys" of Software.
+It has always been my passion to teach the concepts and draw my contentment from the excitement that comes from the comprehension of the concept by others.
+I am literally grinning writing this... it is indeed a noble pursuit<br>

 ## 🌐 Socials: